 Supporters of the current program argue that implementation is critical for the United States’ ability to deter adversaries and reassure allies.
 Opponents argue that the current program is well in excess of deterrence requirements and is not affordable over the long term.
 During the review period, Congress will examine the current program as well as requested funding for these systems.

-On Thursday, March 4, the Foreign Policy program at Brookings will host a panel to discuss how the Biden administration will – and should – approach negotiations regarding the future of the strategic modernization program.
+On Thursday, March 4, the Foreign Policy program at Brookings hosted a panel to discuss how the Biden administration will – and should – approach negotiations regarding the future of the strategic modernization program.

-Viewers can submit questions by emailing email@example.com or via Twitter at #SecurityStrategyTech.
+Viewers submitted questions by emailing firstname.lastname@example.org or via Twitter at #SecurityStrategyTech.